Umuzi-org/ACN-syllabus/content/projects/katas/level-0/_index.md

 - consistent and meaningful indentation
 - don't leave a million lines of commented out code
-- don't leave lots or blank lines
+- don't leave lots of blank lines
 - do choose names wisely and consistently

+### SUPER IMPORTANT: Do Not copy code from the Internet or from each other

+It's dumb.
+And we'll find out.
+Then we'll have to reject your application and you'll be sad.

-## Task 1
+## Task 0.1

 Convert this pseudocode into actual code.
 Make it run.
 Make sure you understand the results.
 This is a fundamental lesson: